MicrosoftDocs/Viva/Viva/insights/Use/foster-innovation.md

 ---
 title: Foster innovation
-description: Learn how to use Workplace Analytics data to analyze and foster innovation in your organization
+description: Learn how to use Microsoft Viva Insights data to analyze and foster innovation in your organization
 author: madehmer
 ms.author: v-mideh
 ms.topic: article